 - beef or chicken broth, to cover eggplants (or water)

 - carrots, thickly sliced

 Putting them all together

-- Wash rice in plenty of water and set aside.
+- Rinse rice in cold water and set aside.

 - With an apple corer and a paring knife carefully hollow out the eggplants, making sure not to puncture any of the sides or the ends of the eggplants (save the eggplant “meat”).

-- Stuff the eggplants with the rice and meat mixture, stopping about 1 inch from the top.
-Lightly squeeze the eggplant to remove any excess meat mixture that pours out from the hole.
+- Lightly stuff the eggplants with the rice mixture, stopping about 1 inch from the top.
+Gently squeeze the eggplant to remove any excess stuffing.

 - Scatter the sliced carrots and carved eggplant “meat” across the bottom of a large pot.
 This prevents the eggplants from sticking to the bottom and burning.